-Click “Copy” next to any historical prescription to copy it into the patient’s Medication History in their chart in PCC EHR.
+Click “Copy” next to any historical prescription to copy it into the patient’s Medication History.
 PCC eRx will prompt you to select the matching medication from your system’s medication library, and then allow you to adjust information about the medication record before you save it to the patient’s chart.

 After you save the medication, you can review it and make changes in the Medication History component.

-Consent to Query: PCC recommends you add permission to query retail pharmacy history to your standard policy forms that a family signs.
+Consent to Query: PCC recommends you add permission to query retail prescription history to your standard patient policy forms.
 Otherwise, you could ask the question once during a visit.

 Query Constraints: A Retail Rx History query result remains visible in the PCC eRx section of the patient chart for 72 hours.
 You cannot re-query the patient’s retail prescription history within that time period.
 After the 72-hour period, you can re-query the patient’s retail prescription history.